 Most of Iceland’s beaches are black but there are some exceptions with naturally golden, or even red-gold sand.
 The closest golden sanded beach to Reykjavík is at Álftanes, around 16.1 km (10 mi) from the city.
 This beach, at the far end of the peninsula, is often surprisingly sheltered from the wind.
 This is a great location when you want to feel you are on the edge of the world, with magnificent mountain and coastal scenery all around you, without traveling very far.
 On some of my visits the only footprints in the sand have been my own – a pristine beach all to myself – how special is that?

 Where are the best beaches in Iceland?

-Choosing one area is not so easy, however, for sheer drama of scenery and variety I would, without hesitation, say Snæfellsnes, the craggy peninsula of land in West Iceland which is crowned by the glittering Snæfellsjökull glacier.
-In my view the best cluster of beaches in Iceland that you can see in a single day, can be found here.
+Choosing one area is not so easy, however, for the sheer drama of scenery and variety I would, without hesitation, say Snæfellsnes, the craggy peninsula of land in West Iceland which is crowned by the glittering Snæfellsjökull glacier.
+In my view, the best cluster of beaches in Iceland that you can see in a single day can be found here.
 Some of my personal favorites are in other parts of Iceland so be sure to read on!

 Best Beaches in Iceland

 Ranking the beautiful beaches I am listing here is too hard because each one is so unique.
 I cannot, for instance, say a beautiful golden sanded beach is more special than one composed of glistening ocean-smoothed black pebbles.
 I am getting over this challenge by just listing them in the order they pop into my mind!